Guidelines for Submissions

 - Do not include the abstract title or author information in the body of the abstract.
 This information will be added from the information submitted in previous steps.

-- If you have entered a valid email address you will receive a confirmation email confirming receipt of your submission with the access details for your submission.
+- The contact person will receive a confirmation email confirming receipt of the submission with the access details for the submission.

 There will be two types of story boards for the sessions: